Anaheim Resort Transportation: Fixed routes

+All routes run non-stop, except for Route 11 and a portion of Route 9.
+This is primarily due to these routes involves going directly behind It's a Small World and Mickey and Minnie’s Runaway Railway, in which the large firework shells are launched off of.
+While Route 9 can be altered easily, Route 11 closes during the fireworks show and 15 minutes before.
+Unaltered Route 9 and Route 11 can run nonstop in the evenings if there are no fireworks that night, or the fireworks show has been cancelled or altered (meaning, the large shells are not used that night).

-As of 2015, ART operates 21 fixed routes with stops in Buena Park, Costa Mesa, Garden Grove, Santa Ana, Orange, and Anaheim.
+ART also operates On-Demand services with stops in Buena Park, Orange, and Anaheim.

 Fleet and facilities

-ATN awarded a contract to BYD for 40 K series battery-electric buses in May 2019.
-Buses to be delivered include 30-foot (K7M), 40-foot (K9M), and articulated 60-foot (K11M) models.
+Active fleet

 ATN supports operations, maintenance, and administration at the Base Facility, 1354 South Anaheim Blvd.
 There is an adjacent Parking Facility to support overflow bus parking at 1280 South Anaheim Blvd.
 10 revenue vehicles can be parked at the Base Facility, which includes 3 maintenance bays and 2 lifts.
 The Parking Facility can accommodate 80 revenue vehicles.